 The IRS website offers an online "assistant" that can help you determine whether your boyfriend or girlfriend qualifies as a dependent.

-Of course, if you prepare your taxes with TurboTax, we'll ask simple questions about your living situation, and tell you exactly who can be claimed as your dependent.
+Of course, if you prepare your taxes with TurboTax, we'll ask simple questions about your living situation, and tell you exactly who can and cannot be claimed as your dependent.